niku-raaz/sent-markov/README.md

 # 📝 Markov Chain-Based Text Generator

-This project uses a Markov Chain model to generate poetic phrases inspired by the style of Walt Whitman.
-The model learns transition probabilities from a dataset of text files and generates new phrases starting from a given seed (like `"my dear"`).
+This project uses a Markov Chain model to generate poetic phrases inspired by the style of Gulzaar and Prem Chand.
+The model learns transition probabilities from a dataset of text files and generates new phrases starting from a given seed.

 ## 📂 Project Structure